Bororo

 - Bridging Notes

-- Efforts to bridge traditional Bororo culture with modern society focus on education and cultural exchange programs.
+- Efforts to bridge Bororo culture with modern society include educational programs and cultural exchange initiatives.

 - Spiritual And Religious Practices

-- The Bororo have a rich spiritual life centered around animism, with rituals that honor natural elements and ancestral spirits.
-Ceremonies often involve music, dance, and symbolic costumes.
+- The Bororo have a deep spiritual connection with nature, and their religious practices involve rituals and ceremonies honoring natural elements and ancestral spirits.

 - Beliefs And Worldview